-Types of Camera Mounts | C-Mounts, CS-Mounts, M12 Mounts, and Sensors Explained
+Types of Small Camera Mounts | C-Mounts, CS-Mounts, M12 Mounts

-An Introduction to CCTV/CMOS Lens Mounts
+An Overview of CCTV/CMOS Lens Mounts

 - What is the difference between a S Mount lens and a M12 lens?

 If you've asked one of these questions, have run into an incompatibility, or just want to learn, you've found the right page!
 We've found that there are few simple answers to this frequently asked question and put together this brief summary.
 We can also help you check the compatibility of our lenses with your camera.

 A Machine Vision Camera and CMOS/CCTV Lens Compatibility Table

 Matching a lens type with mount type can be frustrating if you've purchased a lens and discovered that it cannot focus on your camera.
 If you are running into this problem, you're not alone!
 Check this lens mount compatibility chart to help you determine if you accidentally chose an incompatible lens for your camera.

 For S-Mount or M12 Lenses, a mechanical comparison is needed between the lens, the lens mount, and the camera housing.
 The mechanical design for each M12 lens is different, as this mount type is not standardized.